-How to nail an Excellent Throw in Pokémon Go
+Trying to evolve Sirfetch'd?
+Here's how to make those Excellent Throws!

 - Excellent Throw - 1.85X bonus

-On top of the huge bump to your catch percentage and the XP bonus when you actually land the catch, If you're following the Mythical Field Research in Pokémon Go you'll see one of the research goals is to land an Excellent Throw.
-That means you need to land one of those throws on command if you want to be able to capture a Mew in the game, so you need to make sure you know how to increase your chances!
+On top of the huge bump to your catch percentage and the XP bonus when you land the catch, many of the Field Research and Special Research goals involve landing Nice, Great, and Excellent Throws, with Excellent Throws fulfilling the requirement for Great or Nice throws.
+That means you need to consistently land Excellent throws if you want to be able to capture a Mew or complete the other Research tasks.

 How to score an Excellent Throw

-Increasing your chances of getting that big catch bonus relies heavily on a couple of important details.
+Increasing your chances of getting that big catch bonus relies heavily on a couple of essential details.
 Follow these, and the Excellent Throw bonuses will come rolling in!

 - Watch the ring: Every Pokémon has a different target ring in a different place.
 Some of them are closer to the face, others closer to the center of the body.
 Some of them are shaped in a way that makes the target ring impossible to line up with the body, like Rayquaza.
 There's a universal trick here: Don't worry about the Pokemon, only worry about the ring.
 Even if the ring doesn't close all the way on the Pokémon, hitting the center of the ring is the goal.

 - Don't let the ring trick you: The target ring constantly gets smaller right until you release the Pokéball.
-As soon as you actually throw the ball, the target ring will freeze in place until it lands.
-Instead of trying to throw ahead of the ring so it lands when the ring is the right size, you want to throw the moment the ring is the right size.
-The ring will freeze, and if it lands right you'll have an Excellent Throw.
+As soon as you throw the ball, the target ring will freeze in place until it lands.
+Instead of trying to throw ahead of the ring, so it lands when the ring is the right size, you want to throw the moment the ring is the right size.
+The ring will freeze, and if it lands right, you'll have an Excellent Throw.

-- Start with bigger, closer Pokémon: The key to success with an excellent Throw is practice, and the best 'mon to practice on are the ones closer to you or big enough to make the target ring less distracting.
+- Start with bigger, closer Pokémon: The key to success with an excellent Throw is practice, and the best Pokémon to practice on are the ones closest to you and big enough to make the target ring less distracting.
 While you should be practicing with every throw, Pidgey, Rattata, and Snorlax make for excellent practice targets with the Excellent throw.
 Snorlax is big enough to make the practice easy, but Pidgey and Rattata are so close you can almost drop the Pokéball on your target.

-All set?
-Great!
-Get out there and start landing those Excellent Throws!
+- Practice, practice, practice: Like any other skill, landing these throws takes practice.
+If you try to catch every Pokémon you come across (even the ones that aren't particularly useful,) you will get better at landing Excellent Throws.
+On top of that, you'll be earning more Stardust, and that's something every Pokémon Trainer needs more of!